Watch for Signs of Postpartum Depression

 - Depressed mood or lack of interest in pleasurable activities must occur much of the day, almost every day

-- At least four of the remaining symptoms must be present
+- At least four of the remaining signs of postpartum depression must be present

-Other characteristics of postpartum depression that emphasize the importance of prevention and treatment for this disorder include:
+Other signs of postpartum depression that emphasize the importance of prevention and treatment for this disorder include:

 - It affects 30 percent of adolescent deliveries.